Code-Institute-Submissions/OdoJoe-D15-Movie-Lovers-Store/README.md

 * When a User adds a product to the bag a checkout summary displays in the top right of the page:

+* A dropdown box for sorting options (as previously noted the rating option is not functional at this time):

+* A user can add, edit and delete review which satisfies CRUD:

+* A functional quantity update button added to checkut page:

+* Order summary in the checkout page:

+* A message displays if the user has not entered a correct email:

+* A message displays on successful checkout:

+* A full order summary displays once the checkout is complete:

+* A custom 404 page was added:

+## Bugs
+* Review does not exist

 * Navbar reduces to burger button to accomodate smaller screen sizes